Employer of Record

 Tax liabilities may also be reduced for non-residents who have:

-Several tax benefits are contingent upon having at least 75% of total earned income taxable in Belgium.
+Several tax benefits are contingent upon having at least 75% of total professional income taxable in Belgium.

 Belgium Employee Hiring Cost